Amazon SageMaker AI identity-based policy examples - Amazon SageMaker AI

 { "Version": "2012-10-17", "Statement": [ { "Sid": "AccessToElasticFileSystem", "Effect": "Allow", "Action": [ "sagemaker:CreateTrainingJob", "sagemaker:CreateHyperParameterTuningJob" ], "Resource": "*", "Condition": { "StringEquals": { "sagemaker:FileSystemId": "fs-12345678", "sagemaker:FileSystemAccessMode": "ro", "sagemaker:FileSystemType": "EFS", "sagemaker:FileSystemDirectoryPath": "/sagemaker/xgboost-dm/train" } } }, { "Sid": "AccessToElasticFileSystemValidation", "Effect": "Allow", "Action": [ "sagemaker:CreateTrainingJob", "sagemaker:CreateHyperParameterTuningJob" ], "Resource": "*", "Condition": { "StringEquals": { "sagemaker:FileSystemId": "fs-12345678", "sagemaker:FileSystemAccessMode": "ro", "sagemaker:FileSystemType": "EFS", "sagemaker:FileSystemDirectoryPath": "/sagemaker/xgboost-dm/validation" } } } ] }

-To prevent a malicious algorithm using a user space client from accessing any file system directly in your account, you can restrict networking traffic by allowing ingress from a specific security group.
+To prevent a malicious algorithm using a user space client from accessing any file system directly in your account, you can restrict networking traffic.
+To restrict this traffic, allow ingress only from a specific security group.
 In the following example, the user can only use the specified security group to access the file system:

 { "Version": "2012-10-17", "Statement": [ { "Sid": "AccessToLustreFileSystem", "Effect": "Allow", "Action": [ "sagemaker:CreateTrainingJob", "sagemaker:CreateHyperParameterTuningJob" ], "Resource": "*", "Condition": { "StringEquals": { "sagemaker:FileSystemId": "fs-12345678", "sagemaker:FileSystemAccessMode": "ro", "sagemaker:FileSystemType": "FSxLustre", "sagemaker:FileSystemDirectoryPath": "/fsx/sagemaker/xgboost/train" }, "ForAllValues:StringEquals": { "sagemaker:VpcSecurityGroupIds": [ "sg-12345678" ] } } } ] }

-Although the above example can restrict an algorithm to a specific file system, it does not prevent an algorithm from accessing any directory within that file system using the user space client.
+This example can restrict an algorithm to a specific file system.
+However, it does not prevent an algorithm from accessing any directory within that file system using the user space client.
 To mitigate this, you can:

 • Ensure that the file system only contains data that you trust your users to access